In Spring, the ResourceBundleMessageSource is the most common class to resolve text messages for different locales.

-Create two properties files, one for English characters (messages_en_US.properties), one for Chinese characters (messages_zh_CN.properties).
-Put it into the project class path.
-The parameter value is define with a “{index}” pattern.
+Create two properties files, one for English characters (messages_en_US.properties), other one for Chinese characters (messages_zh_CN.properties).
+Put it into the project class path (see figure above).

 customer.name=Yong Mook Kim, age : {0}, URL : {1}